 [Image source: SlideShare]

 3. Assess Your Existing Content

-Unless you have yet to create your first blog post, it’s likely that you’ll have an existing library of B2B blogging content.
-Study this inventory to establish whether each piece of content is in line with your business objectives and gives value to your target audience.
-Identify any key areas that have not been covered.
+Unless you have yet to create your first blog post, it's likely that you'll have an existing library of B2B blogging content.
+Study this inventory to determine whether each piece of content aligns with your business objectives and provides value to your prospective customers.
+Furthermore, analyze whether the blog title and relevant keywords are effectively optimized to enhance visibility and engagement.
+Identify any key areas within your content strategy that have not been covered.

 With this knowledge, you can determine whether to update existing material, combine pieces of content into higher value offerings, or delete any blog post that no longer supports your goals.

 Do research into your target personas to determine which search engines they routinely use, and a keyword research tool to find the target keywords they're using at each stage of the customer journey.
 This will help you create a list of the topics and keywords to focus on for each blog post, improve your on page SEO, and write a relevant meta description for each post that entices users to click on the page.